-In order to cover the broad range of risk types underlying OR, the Group ORMF contains a number of ORM techniques.
-These aim to efficiently manage the OR in our business and are used to identify, assess and mitigate ORs:
+In order to cover the broad range of risk types underlying operational risk, our framework contains a number of operational risk management techniques.
+These aim to efficiently manage the operational risk in our business and are used to identify, assess and mitigate operational risks:

-- Loss data collection: The continuous collection of OR loss events, as a prerequisite for ORM, includes detailed analyses, the identification of mitigating actions, and provision of timely information to senior management.
-All losses above €10,000 are collected in our incident reporting system (dbIRS). - The lessons learned process is triggered for events, including near misses, above €500 thousand.
-This process includes, but is not limited to: - o systematic risk analyses, including a description of the business environment in which the loss occurred, previous events, near misses and event-specific key risk indicators (KRI), - o root cause analysis, - o review of control improvements and other actions to prevent or mitigate the recurrence, and - o assessment of the residual risk exposure. - The execution of corrective actions identified in this process are systematically tracked and reported monthly to senior management. - Scenario analyses: DB Group completes its risk profile using a set of scenarios including relevant external cases provided by a public database and additional internal scenarios.
-Group thereby systematically utilizes information on external loss events occurring in the banking industry to prevent similar incidents from happening, for example through particular deep dive analyses or risk profile reviews. - Emerging risk identification: DB Group assesses and approves the impact of changes on its risk profile as a result of new products, outsourcing activities, strategic initiatives, acquisitions and divestments as well as material systems and process changes.
-Once ORs are identified and assessed, they are compared to the relevant specific risk appetite statement and either mitigated or accepted.
-Risks which violate applicable national or international regulations and legislation cannot be accepted; once identified, such risks must always be mitigated.
+- Loss Data Collection: The continuous collection of operational risk loss events, as a prerequisite for operational risk management, includes analyses and provision of timely information to senior management.
+All losses above - € 10,000 are collected in our incident reporting system (dbIRS). - The Lessons Learned process is triggered for events, including near misses, starting from €500 thousand.
+This process includes, but is not limited to: - Systematic risk analyses, including a description of the business environment in which the loss occurred, previous events, near misses and event-specific Key Risk Indicators, - Root cause analysis, - Review of control improvements and other actions to prevent or mitigate the recurrence, and - Assessment of the residual risk exposure.

+The execution of corrective actions identified in this process are systematically tracked and reported monthly to senior management.